By Talkwalker

 AVE = 10 X 15 X 12 = $1800 AVE

-Do They Work?
+Do AVEs Work?

-There are also some important factors they don’t consider.
+These are important factors they don’t consider.

 Rate

-There are also some rates that don’t exist.
-There often isn’t the opportunity to take a full page advertisement on the front page of a newspaper, or within a TV or radio news bulletin.
-Yet, you could have a PR story within this space.
-The Advertising Value Equivalency calculation for this will probably incorporate either an inflated rate or an extra variable to represent this, making it difficult to compare it against your advertising costs.
+The Advertising Value Equivalency calculation for this will probably incorporate an inflated rate.
+Or add an extra variable to represent this, making it difficult to compare it against your advertising costs.

 Content

 Would you include a competitor’s name in an advertisement, except for comparison?
-No. Yet, in a news story that could happen, with an article focused more on your competition, than yourself.
+No. Yet, in a news story that could happen, with an article focused more on your competition than yourself.

 And the AVE formula just ignores it.